EttusResearch/uhd/host/docs/stream.rst

 ------------------------------------------------------------------------
 The concept of streaming refers to the transportation of samples between host and device.
 A stream is an object that facilitates streaming between host application and device.
-A RX stream allows the user to receive samples from the device.
+An RX stream allows the user to receive samples from the device.
 A TX stream allows the user to transmit samples to the device.

 ------------------------------------------------------------------------